Macchina-CLI/macchina/CONTRIBUTING.md

 Other than that, all contributions are welcome.

-## Alright, are there any coding conventions?
+## Alright, are there any specific code styles I should be following?

 I personally don't really think about that — We have a bot that will automatically format everything the best it can when you submit a PR; the end